eModbus/emodbus.github.io/_docs/home.md

  - non blocking / asynchronous API
  - server, client and bridge modes
  - TCP (Ethernet, WiFi and Async) and RTU interfaces
- - designed for ESP32, various interfaces supported
+ - designed for ESP32, various interfaces supported; async versions run also on ESP8266
  - all common and user-defined Modbus standard function codes

 This has been developed by enthusiasts.
 While we do our utmost best to make robust software, do not expect any bullet-proof, industry deployable, guaranteed software.
 See the license to learn about liabilities etc.